For more information about National Park Service air resources, please visit http://www.nature.nps.gov/air/.

 The larval stage of the dragonfly lives in the water, and individuals are collected from river or lake bottoms with nets.
 Dragonflies spend most of their life in the larval form and eventually morph to the fast-flying aerial predator in the adult phase.

 The "Dragonfly Mercury Project" (DMP) engages citizen scientists such as students and visitors in national parks to collect dragonfly larvae from distinct sampling sites.
 The samples are then sent to the University of Maine, US Geological Survey, or Dartmouth College laboratories for mercury analyses.
 The study connects people to parks and provides baseline data to better understand the spatial distribution of mercury contamination in national parks.

 National parks from Alaska to Florida and Maine to Colorado participated in studies, starting in 2011.
 Data are available and results allow comparisons between parks.
-Sampling continued in 2015, and planning is in place for DMP 2016.
+Sampling continued in 2016, and planning is in place for future years of the DMP.
 The final data will shed light on ecosystem health by characterizing the risk and potential transfer of mercury around food webs.

 Why Dragonfly Larvae?

 Dragonfly larvae build-up higher levels of mercury than other types of water-dwelling insects for two reasons.
 First, they are predators that eat a lot of smaller insects and are relatively high in the food chain.
 Second, they live a long time in the larval stage (up to 5 years!), eating and accumulating mercury as they grow and develop.

 Levels of mercury in dragonfly larvae are important to understand because dragonfly larvae are also a food source for many types of fish.
 Fish are higher on the food chain and accumulate even more mercury.
 Fish are then eaten by birds and mammals, including humans, posing an even greater risk to health.
 Fish are more difficult to sample, particularly because they can move faster and are much bigger than dragonfly larvae.